How to use damp-proof membranes for floors

 3. Apply

-Immediately after application of the second coat cover weberfloor DPM with a full scatter of kiln-dried sand, using 1-2mm.
+The second coat of weberfloor DPM Pro can receive a full scatter of appropriate kiln-dried sand, using 1-2mm.

 After applying